Left-wing populism: Tanzania

+Uganda

+Zimbabwe

+Former dictator Robert Mugabe and his ZANU–PF party are seen as populist by many observers.
+Mugabe's ideology combined African nationalism with socialist economics and a broad-based appeal to the people.
+The most notably policies of ZANU–PF are their land reforms.

 Americas

 Argentina

 Cristina Fernández de Kirchner (the President of Argentina from 2007 to 2015) and her husband Néstor Kirchner were said to practice Kirchnerism, a variant of Peronism that was often mentioned alongside other Pink tide governments in Latin America.
 During Cristina Fernández de Kirchner's time in office, she spoke against certain free trade agreements, such as the proposed Free Trade Area of the Americas.
 Her administration was characterized by tax increases, especially on agricultural exports during the late 2000s commodities boom, Argentina's main export, in order to fund social programs such as the PROGRESAR university scholarships, the universal allocation per child subsidy (commonly referred to as AUH in Argentina, Asignación Universal por Hijo), a means-tested benefit to families with children who qualified for the subsidy, and progressive social reforms such as the recognition of same-sex marriage.

 Bolivia

 The leadership of Siles Zuazo practised left-wing populism as well as that of former socialist President Evo Morales.